 - High cholesterol

-- Increasing age, especially after age 65 or after 50 if you have risk factors for atherosclerosis
+- Increasing age, especially after 65 (or after 50 if you have risk factors for atherosclerosis)

-The best way to prevent claudication is to maintain a healthy lifestyle.
+The best way to prevent leg pain due to peripheral artery disease is to maintain a healthy lifestyle.
 That means:

 - Eat foods that are low in saturated fat.